 Remember that by communicating regularly and successfully dealing with conflict you’re creating a space where your child can feel happy and loved by both of their parents.
 And that’s what’s most important.

-As an added bonus, you’ll be modeling effective communication and problem solving strategies for your kids, which will help reduce issues such as sibling conflicts and improve their overall wellbeing.
+As an added bonus, you’ll be modelling effective communication and problem solving strategies for your kids, which will help reduce issues such as sibling conflicts and improve their overall wellbeing.

 When in the middle of the minefield that is co-parenting, it can be easy to get wrapped up in our own emotions and forget to check in with our kids.